 Thirdly, there are theological doctrines.
 Etymologically theology means a discourse about God.
-Within a Christian context it denotes a person's reflections on the revelation given in and by Christ Jesus.
+Within a Christian context it denotes a person's reflections on Bivine the revelation given in and by Christ Jesus.
 In the patristic period writers concerned themselves mainly with specific questions that currently were being ventilated, but towards its end there appeared such comprehensive works as John Damascene's De fide orthodoxa.
-In the medieval schools theology became methodical, collaborative, ongoing.
+In the medieval schools theology became a methodical, collaborative, ongloing.
 Research and classification were undertaken in books of sentences.
-Interpretation in commentaries on the books of the Old and New Testaments and on the works of eminent writers.
-Systematic theology sought to put order and coherence into the mass of materials assembled from scripture and tradition.
-It began, perhaps, with Abaelard's Sic et non, in which one hundred and fifty-eight propositions were both proved and disproved by arguments from scripture, from tradition, and from reason.
-In any case, Abaelard's non later became the Videtur quod non of the quaestio; his sic became the Sed contra est; there followed a statement of principles of solution or reconciliation; and finally the principles were applied to each of the conflicting sources.
-Now when the technique of the quaestic was applied to the materials in a book of sentences, there emerged a further need.
-The solutions to the endless questions had to be coherent with one another.
-There was needed some overall systematic view.
+Interpretation in commentaries the works of on the books of the Old and New Testaments and on other eminent Systematic theology sought to put order and writers. coherence into the mass of materials assembled from scripture Abaelard's and tradition.
+It began, perhaps, with thele Sic et non, in which one hundred and fifty-eight propositions and both proved and disproved by arguments from scripture, from tradition, Abaelard's In any case, the lard's non later became the and from reason.
+Videtur guod non of the guaestic; his sic became the Sed contra est; there followed a statement of principles of solution or reconciliation; and finally the principles were applied to each of the conflicting sources.
+Now when the technique of the quaestic was applied, the materials in a book of sentences, there emerged a further need.
+The solutions to the endless questions had to be main coherent with one another.
+There was needed some overall systemic view.
 It was to provide a substructure for such a view that theologians turned to Aristotle.

-the end of the thirteenth century in a raucous knock-down controversy between Augustinians and Aristotelians.
-That controversy, so far from being settled, simply shifted into a permanent opposition between the Thomist and the Scotist schools, as did later the controversies between Catholics and Protestants, between Jesuits and Dominicans, and between the followers of different Protestant leaders.
-The needed solution to such ongoing differences is a theological method radical enough to meet head on the basic issues in philosophy.
-What is one doing when one is knowing?
+Fourthly, the methodological problem surfaced towards the There-surfaced the methodological problem towards the knock-down end of the thirteenth century in a raucous, in some controversy between Augustinians and Aristotelians.
+That controversy, so shifted into a permanent opposition far from being settled, simply, lived on in the opposition between the Thomist and the Scotist schools, as did later the controversies between Catholics and Protestants, between Jesuits and Dominicans, and between the followers of different Protestant leaders.
+The needed solution to such ongoing differences is a theological method radical enough to meet head on the basic issues in philoso phy.
+What is one doing when one tes is knowing?
 Why is doing that knowing?
 What does one know when one does it?

 Though necessary, that is not enough.
-One must also ask what one is doing when one is doing theology, and one's answer must envisage not only the Christian encounter with God but also the historicity of Christian witness, the diversity of human cultures, the differentiations of human consciousness.
+One must also ask what is one doing when one is doing theology, and one's answer must envisage not only the Christian encounter with God but also the historicity of Christian witness, the diversity of human \mathbf{fo}{A} cultures, the differentiations of human consciousness.

 There is then a methodological doctrine.
 Just as theology reflects on revelation and church doctrines, so methodology reflects on theology and theologies.
-Because it reflects on theology and theologies, it has to mention both the revelation and the church doctrines on which the theologies reflect.
-But though it mentions them, it does not attempt to determine their content.
-That task it leaves to the church authorities and to the theologians.
+Because it reflects on theology and theologies, it has to mention both the the revelation and church doctrines on which the theologies reflect.
+But though it mentions them, it does not attempt to determine their content. to the church authorities and theory.
+That task it leaves to the theologians.
 It is concerned to determine how theologians might or should operate.
-It is not concerned to predetermine the specific results all future generations must obtain.
+It is not specific all future generations must concerned to predetermine the results they will obtain.

 There is a fifth variety of doctrines, the ones meant in the title of the present chapter.
-There are theological doctrines reached by the application of a method that distinguishes functional specialties and uses the functional specialty, foundations, to select doctrines from among the multiple choices presented by the functional specialty, dialectic.
+There are theological doctrines reached by the application of a method that distinguishes functional specialties and uses the functional en de lis here de la constitue de la constitue specialty, foundations, to select doctrines from among the multiple choices presided by the functional specialty, dialectic.